-2.4.2 Randomisation part F:
+2.4.4 Main randomisation part F [adults ≥18 years old only]:

-Eligible patients (adult patients \geq 18 years old) may be randomised in a 1:1 ratio to one of the arms listed below.
+Adult patients enrolled in the RECOVERY trial may be randomised to one of the arms listed below.

-• Empagliflozin 10 mg once daily by mouth for 28 days (or until discharge, if earlier).
-Participants with diabetes allocated empagliflozin should have daily ketone checks while taking the treatment (see Appendix 2 for further details).
+- No additional treatment - Empagliflozin 10 mg once daily by mouth for 28 days (or until discharge, if earlier).